 The Company’s Workplace Equity and Diversity Policy is available on the Company’s corporate website.

-As at 30 June 2016, the percentage of female employees across the organisation remained at just over 50%.
+As at 30 June 2017, the percentage of female employees across the organisation was over 55%.

-As per the table below, the first objective was met, with the percentage of women on the Board as of 30 June 2016 being 20%.
-It was determined that the objective of having at least 17% of women on the Board should remain in place for 2016-17.
+As per the table below, the first objective was met, with the percentage of women on the Board (taking into account Non-Executive Directors only) as of 30 June 2017 being 20%.
+It was determined that the objective of having at least 17% of women on the Board of Non-Executive Directors be reset to 20% for 2017-18.

-The final objective, an annual review of gender pay equity, was undertaken in May 2016.
-The Board intends to review gender pay equity on an annual basis and supports management's efforts to achieve the goal of gender pay equity for like positions.
+The final objective, an annual review of gender pay equity, was undertaken in May 2017.
+The Board supports management’s efforts to achieve the goal of gender pay equity for like positions.

 Progress against objectives